moonwave99/waffel/docs/homepage/data/pages/philosophy.md

 Markdown covers all your formatting needs, it is readable on its own, and it is the _de facto_ standard of the Good Web publishing.
 And in those corner cases that may not be covered by its syntax, you can place a couple of lines of raw HTML, or consider storing a property in the [YAML frontmatter](http://jekyllrb.com/docs/frontmatter/) in order to be used in a template.

 Coming to Git/Github: pushing to a remote + using _post-receive_/_web_ hooks cover all publishing needs you would face.
-It is like hitting the Save button, with 5/10 seconds of delay, that would be widely saved among all future requests by the clients.
+It is like **hitting the Save button**, with a couple seconds of delay, that would be widely saved among all future requests by the clients.
 Plus it is easier to revert, to keep track of the changes, to review work from other people.

 I mean I would put my life under version control if I could:

-    $ git co that-day-that-i-didnt-kiss-her-now-i-know-that-she-liked-me-but-lives-now-in-australia-with-mike-tyson --hard
+    $ git checkout that-day-that-i-didnt-kiss-her-now-i-know-that-she-liked-me-but-lives-now-in-australia-with-mike-tyson --hard

 Why shouldn't I wait doing it for the content of my website!

 ### Ok, so why then not _X.io_ or _Y.js_ ?

 Believe me, I tried almost all generators out there: many of them are nice pieces of software, from whom I gathered a lot of useful ideas and inspiration, but they all either lacked some crucial featured that I needed, or were written in a language I am not really skilled in.

-Moreover, I think that generating a set of `.html` files from a bunch of Markdown ones should be a task that any _full stack developer_ should be able to accomplish in a couple of hours.
+Moreover, I think that generating a set of `.html` files from a bunch of Markdown ones should be a task that any web developer should be able to accomplish in a couple of hours.
 So I stopped wandering on Github and wrote the `0.0.1` of Waffel.